ahmetb/dotfiles/README.md

 ## Installing software

-All software installed on the system must be listed in `Brewfile`.
+All software installed on the system must be listed in `.Brewfile`.
 This is symlinked at `~/.Brewfile` and used by `brew bundle`.

-To install all the software:
+To install all the software, add it to `.Brewfile` and run:

-    brew bundle install --global
+    brew bundle --global

 To remove software not declared in Brewfile: